Last Updated on June 2, 2023 by The Filtery

 Price Range: $639 (on sale) – $1,599

 Burrow is another *pretty good* choice for a non-toxic upholstered bed frame, which comes in at about half the price compared to Medley.
+I love that their beds are relatively customizable:

 The main downside to these beds, though, is that the headboard part of the bed is made from regular MDF.
-We’ve decided to keep them in this article for now due to the fact that they’re completely PFAS-free and one of the most affordable options.
-Burrow has been very transparent with us and our questions, so if there is anything else you want to know about, don’t hesitate to reach out to them and ask!
+I’ve decided to keep them in this article due to the fact that they’re completely PFAS-free and one of the most affordable options.

 6. ducduc (Best for Toddlers & Kids)